Eco-friendly transportation: Trains do not slow down for rush hour and usually travel more frequently then too!

 Greenhouse Gas for Airline Trips – Examples

-Use Efficient Public Transportation: Rail or Bus … or Fill Your Car
+Use Public Eco-Friendly Transportation: Rail or Bus … or Fill Your Car

 The next table contrasts the efficiency of different modes of travel.
 Personal transportation (car, truck, motorcycle) assumes greenhouse gas per vehicle mile, whereas other transportation assumes passenger-miles.
 Therefore, if you load a car up with 4 family members, your passenger car GHG/mile will be ¼ of the listed rate.
 Also, your miles per gallon may vary from what is shown here depending on vehicle.